Skip to Content

 I don’t know about you, but I have a love-hate relationship with back-to-school time.
 It’s always a relief to have a regular schedule again and to have more time to get things done while the kids are in school.
 And yet, each year I find that I am taken by surprise by the busyness that fills our afternoons with soccer practices, music lessons, back-to-school nights, PTA meetings, and other school year activities.

-And yet, amongst all the craziness, it feels even more vital that we protect our family dinners as important time together—time to reconnect, to catch up, to share the events of our days.
+And yet, amongst all the craziness, it feels even more vital that we protect our family dinner routine as important time together—time to reconnect, to catch up, to share the events of our days.
 This is, after all, a big transition time for our kids (and us), so those family connections are even more important.

 So, I wanted to share the four things that I have found to be the most helpful when, during back-to-school season, I work to re-establish a family dinner routine after the more relaxed and laid-back summer schedule.